Behavioral cusp: New environments

 New environments are geographical and/or virtual areas of potential change (receiving environments).
 New environments regulate, maintain, and set the micro-cultural boundaries for reinforcers (and punishers), and their antecedents.
 They include tools and stakeholders controlling the pace and content of instruction and, as a result, they regulate boundary of what the learner learns (e.g., school curriculum).
+Practitioners are confident that their cusp will lead to the desired behavior and open the door to new environments.
 New environments must contain some of the stakeholders' preferences and reinforcers to create lasting positive reinforcement practices for the learner.
+An important consideration is the time (and timing) of cusp events and ensuing behaviors in the context of historical events--history.

 Generativeness

 Generativeness describes the ability of the receiving environment to regulate novel responses, functions, values or response products derived from the original cusp response.
+Some proposals have been put forward to explain how conscious organisms achieve passing into new frames of reference.
+Semiotic Matrix Theory (SMT), its pansemiosis, describes falsifiable existential and cognitive heuristics of recognizing Energy requirements, Safety concerns and Possibility or Opportunity as “passing” functions.
 For a behavior, it is the ability to recombine or merge into more complex units, or the ability to contact environments.

-Case example

-A child learns phonetic reading and can recombine the 50 or so English phonemes into 50,000 words by recombining the individual sounds he has learned to read.
-The generative index for this act of learning the basic English phonemes is approximately 10,000 (where one new behavior results in a potential 10,000 applications).

-Case non-example

-A child learns sight reading for 50 words.
-When a new word is presented, the child learns by listening to a teacher and memorizes the words rather than using what he has previously learned, thus becoming able to read only 50 words using this method.
-Additionally, he is now dependent on someone for learning each new vocabulary word.

 Competition with archaic behaviors

 Behavior competition is the ability of cusp behaviors to displace previously established behaviors on a continuum of intensity and rate, across repertoires, and environments.
 Competing archaic behaviors occur on a corresponding continuum of severity.
+An example of this was illustrated in Frank Sulloway's research dealing, among other findings, with the likelihood that first versus second borns would embrace new ideas and act upon them.
+In the context of behavioral cusps, second-borns possessed and understood information that could allow them to 'see beyond' the limitations of archaic notions of "evolution" or the ideological reprimands of organized and conservative religion.
+From a semiotic perspective, everyday communication provide us with important cues about how interlocutors reveal the degree to which behavioral cusps are or have taken place.